 We dropped off our things and decided we’d grab a quick bite to eat on our way to see Piazza Navona, the Trevi Fountain, and the Pantheon.
 We crossed Ponte Garibaldi and stopped at a pizza shop aptly named Pizza Time not too far from the Campo dei Fiori (though we didn’t realize there were all those other food options at the time so close by).
 We each ate a tasty slice and slowly proceeded to our first stop – Piazza Navona.

 We meandered through the streets and stopped to take in the architecture and ruins along the way.
 We first arrived at Largo di Torre Argentina.
-Upon first view you can tell this is Roman ruins (4 temples, actually), but upon further inspection it doubles as a cat sanctuary (sadly, though, I can’t see any of the cats in the photo…but there were TONS in there).
+Upon first view you can tell this is Roman ruins (four temples, actually), but upon further inspection it doubles as a cat sanctuary (sadly, though, I can’t see any of the cats in the photo…but there were TONS in there).
 We probably passed this almost every day we were there.

 From there we took a left and made our way toward Piazza Navona, my favorite square in all of Rome.
-When I first visited Rome, this was one of the first places I visited (so it seemed fitting for it to also be the first for Jim).
+When I first toured Rome, this was one of the first places I visited (so it seemed fitting for it to also be the first for Jim).
 It was the evening, there was a drum circle, the fountains were lit with purple and green lights, and everyone was dancing.
 It was intoxicating.
 Unfortunately, this wasn’t exactly the case on a weekday afternoon in October.
 But, it’s still gorgeous with the Neptune Fountain (below, bottom) and the Fountain of the Four Rivers & obelisk (below, top 2)

 From here we continued on toward the Pantheon, a temple to “all” the gods of ancient Rome.
 This is one of my favorite Roman buildings.
 For one, it is absolutely HUGE (photo of me hugging one of the columns later), but it’s also an engineering feat (it is still the world’s largest unreinforced concrete domes and has an irrigation system to account for the oculus [those little holes by our feet]).
 The engineering and architecture of this building amazes me.